On a Quasilinear Parabolic-Hyperbolic System Arising in MEMS Modeling: Introduction

 \begin{thm} Let $r>0$ and $u_0\in H^{2+r}(\Omega)$ with $u_0>0$ in $\Omega$ and $u_0=\theta_1$ on $\partial\Omega$.
 Let $w_0\in H^2(\Omega)\cap C^1(\bar\Omega)$, $w_0'\in H^1(\Omega)$ with $w_0>0$ in~$\Omega$ and $w_0-\theta_2=w_0'=0$ on~$\partial\Omega$.
 Then there is a unique solution

 to \eqref{PPPP} on some interval $[0,T]$. \end{thm}

-The solution component $u$ has better regularity properties than stated in the theorem as follows from the proof.
+The initial values are compatible with the Dirichlet boundary conditions and the regularity of strong solutions at $t=0$.
+In fact, the solution component $u$ has even better regularity properties than stated in Theorem~\ref{T}, see Remark~\ref{R17}.
 Moreover, the solution can be extended to a maximal solution on $[0,T_{max})$ existing as long as $u(t)>0$ and $w(t)>0$ in $\bar \Omega$ as well as the $C^1$-norm of $(u,w)$ does not blow up.
-The initial values are compatible with the Dirichlet boundary conditions and the regularity of strong solutions at $t=0$.
+It is worth pointing out that a common feature in MEMS models~\cite{LW_BAMS} is the possible occurrence of finite time quenching $\inf_{x\in \Omega}w(t,x) \to 0$ as $t\to T_{max}$ preventing global existence of solutions. \\